-If a CR is used to fund a portion of FY2017 for DOD, Congress may consider including provisions to provide DOD with flexibility in the use of funds that is above and beyond what would normally be provided under a CR.
-A number of factors could influence the extent to which Congress decides to include such additional authorities or flexibilities for DOD.
-These include:
+In many cases, the degree of impact of a CR can be directly related to the length of time that DOD operates under a CR.
+While some mitigation measures might not be needed under a short-term CR, such as H.R.
+5325, further delays in agreement on a full-year defense appropriations bill may increase management challenges and risk for DOD.
+In such circumstances, Congress may consider including provisions to provide DOD with flexibility in the use of funds that is above and beyond what is generally provided in a short-term CR.
+A number of factors could influence the extent to which Congress decides to include such additional authority or flexibility for DOD under a longer-term CR.
+These include

-- Duration of the CR.
-In many cases, the degree of impact could be directly related to the length of time that DOD operates under a CR.
-Therefore, Congress might determine that some mitigation measures might not be needed under a short-term CR (90 days or less) while others might be needed regardless of duration. - Status of negotiations.
+- Status of negotiations.
 The extent to which total budgetary resources that might be available for DOD during a fiscal year is unknown/still being negotiated; - Anticipated resource levels.
-The extent to which funding allocations in full year appropriations are expected to differ from what would be provided by the CR; and - Prior action.
+The extent to which funding allocations in full-year appropriations are expected to differ from what would be provided by the CR; and - Prior action.
 The extent of flexibility Congress wishes to give DOD in light of previous use of such flexibility.

-Should Congress wish to provide DOD additional flexibility while operating under a CR, Congress may consider including provisions that would provide exceptions or anomalies:
+Should Congress wish to provide DOD additional flexibility while operating under a longer-term CR, Congress may consider including provisions that would provide exceptions or anomalies

-- to the continuing level of funding for selected accounts, subaccounts, programs, activities, and subactivities such as readiness-related subactivities in the O&M accounts; - for selected new starts; - for selected programs proposed to increase substantially in FY2017; and - for MILCON projects, which could be approved through an anomaly that references a list that has been agreed to by the Armed Services and Appropriations committees.
+- to the continuing level of funding for selected accounts, subaccounts, programs, activities, and subactivities such as readiness-related subactivities in the O&M accounts; - for selected new starts; - for selected programs proposed to increase substantially in FY2017; and - for MILCON projects, which could be approved through an anomaly that references a list that has been agreed to by the armed services and appropriations committees.

-Congress could also consider providing DOD with more flexibility in the use of funds appropriated by a CR through changes enacted as part of the annual appropriations process or the NDAA.
+Congress could also consider providing DOD with more flexibility in the use of funds appropriated by a longer-term CR through changes enacted as part of the annual appropriations process or the NDAA.
 These include such options as the following:

 - Increase transfer authority.
 Increase general transfer authority, which would allow shifts of funds among existing accounts and programs, subject to normal reprogramming procedures. - Increase reprogramming thresholds.
 Either in report language or in statute, increase thresholds that limit reprogramming of funds without advance congressional approval. - Expedite reprogramming procedures.
-Either temporarily or permanently expedite reprogramming procedures, perhaps by establishing a time limit for congressional approval, with approval assumed after a certain period, or through some other mechanism.

-• Permit expanded reprogramming and transfers of OCO funds.
+Either temporarily or permanently expedite reprogramming procedures, perhaps by establishing a time limit for congressional approval, with approval assumed after a certain period, or through some other mechanism. - Permit expanded reprogramming and transfers of OCO funds.
 Provide more flexibility for DOD to reallocate overseas contingency operation funding between accounts, through increased special transfer authority and, also or alternatively, through expedited reprogramming procedures for war-related funds.
 Expedited reprogramming procedures might include higher thresholds for congressional approval or other measures.